We asked the experts how to look and sound better on video - CNN Underscored

 While these microphones sound great, you’ll have to place them properly to truly get the best sound quality out of them.

-“You want there to be plenty of space between you and the microphone because no one wants a microphone like this (gestures to a microphone covering his face) when you’re talking,” says Spearman.
+“You want there to be plenty of space between you and the microphone because no one wants a microphone like this” — he gestures to a microphone covering his face — “when you’re talking,” says Spearman.
 “You want to let people see your face.
-So the gain needs to be low enough that it picks up just you, but it also needs to be further enough away… usually around [the length of a] hand away.”
+So the gain needs to be low enough that it picks up just you, but it also needs to be farther enough away…usually around [the length of a] hand away.”

-Many microphones (such as the K669B and the Blue Yeti) have adjustable gain, which allows you to tweak how much sound gets picked up.
-You can crank this setting up to make yourself louder, but it will also lead to lots of unwanted background noise coming through.
+Many microphones, such as the K669B and Blue Yeti, have adjustable gain, which allows you to tweak how much sound gets picked up.
+You can crank up this setting to make yourself louder, but it will also lead to lots of unwanted background noise coming through.
 As such, keeping your gain low while placing it just close enough to your mouth will allow your voice to be recorded as cleanly and naturally as possible.

-Find a quiet room — or make yours more sound-proof
+Find a quiet room — or make yours more soundproof

-Finding a quiet space to take a video call or record some video will go a long way towards making you sound better.
-Of course, that’s easier said than done if you live on a noisy street — or are working from home with children and pets causing chaos in the background.
-Fortunately, there are some small tweaks you can make to any room to make it a bit more sound-proof.
+Finding a quiet space to take a video call or record some video will go a long way toward making you sound better.
+Of course, that’s easier said than done if you live on a noisy street — or if you’re working from home with children and pets causing chaos in the background.
+Fortunately, there are some small tweaks you can make to any room to make it a bit more soundproof.

-Sound tends to bounce off of hard, bare surfaces such as walls and windows, so anything you can do to cover your work area with soft materials will help reduce any unwanted echo.
+Sound tends to bounce off of hard, bare surfaces, such as walls and windows, so anything you can do to cover your work area with soft materials will help reduce any unwanted echo.

 - Expert-backed acoustic panels: Elgato Wave Panels Starter Set ($99; corsair.com)